misopeth/cxxalg/README.md

 # cxxalg

-Reimplementation of algebric data types in C++
+Reimplementation of algebric data types in C++20.